 Students who attend District 211 schools are expected to attend assigned classes, work conscientiously in all classes, exhibit good school citizenship, and obey the policies established by the Board of Education.
 Teachers and school officials maintain order and safety in the classroom and school environment so that all students may learn.
 If a student's behavior becomes so offensive or disruptive that it interferes with the instructional process or learning environment, the student will be sent directly to the discipline office to be seen by an administrator.
 A student may be addressed for inappropriate behavior or for the investigation into a possible disciplinary or school safety incident by any school administrator.
+Students that engage in behaviors on school grounds or during school activities that are in violation of municipal, state, or federal law may be referred to law enforcement.
 The use of corporal punishment is not permitted in High School District 211.